Carrying Value Definition

 #1 – Carrying Value of Asset

-Let us assume, the company owns a plant and machinery amounting to $1,00,000 to be used for the production of certain products of the company.
+Let us assume; a company owns a plant and machinery amounting to $1,00,000 to be used for the production of certain products of the company.
 The above machinery has a depreciation value of say $4000 and has a useful life of 15 years.

 Please note that the cost of plant & machinery includes the cost of transportation, insurance, installation, and other testing charges, which are necessary to get the asset ready for its use.

 #2 – Carrying Value of Bond

 When the price of bonds is too high, investors pay a higher premium on the price of the bond.
 If the price of the bond is low, then the investors purchase the same at the discounted price, also depending upon the market rate of interest on the date of the issue of bond.
-These premiums and discounts are amortized over the period of life of bond so that the bond matures its book value which is equal to face value of the bond.
+These premiums and discounts are amortized throughout the life of bond so that the bond matures its book value, which is equal to the face value of the bond.

 In simple words, we can say that the carrying value of bond means the par value of the bond add unamortized premium and less unamortized discount.
-The same is reported in the balance sheet of the company which is also called the book value of the bond
+The same is reported in the balance sheet of the company, and also called the book value of a bond.

 For example, the face value of the bond is $ 1000, and the date of the issue of bond is 1st January 2019, and the maturity date is 31st December 2021.
 Let’s assume the coupon rate at 5%.